garlictech/anyupp/README.md

 ## Integration tests

-We collect all teh integration tests to `libs/integration-test` and develop/execute them with jest.
+We collect all the integration tests to `libs/integration-test` and develop/execute them with jest.
 We must separete them from the other components, because we don't want to interfere with the unit tests.